yash-srivastava19/attention-free-revolution/README.md

 # Attention Free Revolution

+**NOTE** : Needed help in pre-training of the models.
+Anything from tips to do this on Kaggle(or similar platform) to actual computational resources would be highly appreciated.

 Maybe Attention isn't what all we need?
 This was something that I thought to myself when I learnt in detail about Attention Mechanism and Transformers in general.
 I know that Attention is the backbone of most problems we solve now in NLP, but what if it was not there?
 Can we actually replace attention ?
 Or is it that too much of our SOTA results are due to Attention mechanism, or Transformer.

 I love Transformers, but, like my mother says, we really understand someone's importance in our life when they are not there.
 So, being a lover for such questions, and with a inquisitive mind, started my journey to replace Attention with a different algorithm, and to make an architecture similar to Transformers - which I call Leviathan.